superlit77/phmove/README.md

 /src: The code files which is involved in the experiment \
 /data_demo: relevant data of the example involved in Section 2 of the paper \
 /RQ3: the questionnaire and case study results \
-/tool:  a Visual Studio Code (VSCode) extension of hmove
+/tool:  a Visual Studio Code (VSCode) extension of hmove \

+​	/hmove_tool: an HMove-based command-line tool

 # Technique
 ## pre-trained model